linked in pixel

 We can treat brain hemorrhages, or bleeding in the brain, using a variety of methods, depending on the cause.
 These include blood pressure medications and surgeries to stop bleeding or repair abnormalities of arteries or veins.

-In addition to acute stroke treatment, we also provide patient education about stroke risk factors and stroke prevention.
-We partner with other specialists, such as cardiologists and vascular and endovascular surgeons, to treat conditions that may contribute to stroke.
-Neurological rehabilitation services are available to help stroke patients rebuild strength and functional skills and support long-term success in stroke recovery.
+We provide stroke treatment as well as patient education about stroke risk factors and ways to prevent strokes.
+Partnering with specialists, such as cardiologists and vascular and endovascular surgeons, ensures treatment for conditions that may contribute to stroke.
+Neurological rehabilitation services are also available to help stroke patients rebuild strength, regain functional skills, and achieve long-term success in their recovery.

 Stroke isn’t the only cerebrovascular disease our vascular neurologists treat.
 Our team offers a wide range of procedures to treat non-stroke disorders of blood flow to the brain.

-One way we support stroke patients is with the Stroke Mobile program available in New Orleans.
-Led by a registered nurse and health educator specially trained in stroke care, this free program offers up to a year of support for stroke recovery and rehabilitation.
-The Stroke Mobile program can help you maintain independence and reduce the risk of another stroke.
+One such resource is the Stroke Mobile program in New Orleans.
+This free program, led by a registered nurse and a health educator with specialized training in stroke care, provides up to a year of dedicated support for recovery and rehabilitation.
+Through the program, patients can work toward maintaining independence, rebuilding confidence, and reducing the risk of future strokes.
 For more information about the Stroke Mobile program, call 504-559-2710.

 As a Joint Commission Disease Specific Comprehensive Stroke Certified Hospital, the Ochsner Stroke Program collects demographic and outcome data to continuously improve the program and outcomes of our patients.

-More than half of Ochsner’s stroke patients are discharged home to their families allowing them to enjoy life in their most comfortable environment.
+More than half of Ochsner's stroke patients are discharged home to their families allowing them to enjoy life in the most comfortable environment.

 Ischemic stroke occurs as a result of an obstruction within a blood vessel supplying blood to the brain.
-It accounts for 87 percent of all stroke cases.
+It accounts for 87% of all stroke cases.

-Hemorrhagic stroke accounts for about 13 percent of stroke cases.
+Hemorrhagic stroke accounts for about 13% of all stroke cases.
 It results from a weakened vessel that ruptures and bleeds into the surrounding brain.
 The blood accumulates and compresses the surrounding brain tissue.
-The two types of hemorrhagic stroke are intracerebral (within the brain) hemorrhage or subarachnoid hemorrhage.
+The two types of hemorrhagic stroke are intracerebral (within the brain) and subararachnoid.

-Mechanical thrombectomy for acute ischemic stroke is a minimally invasive procedure in which the clot responsible for the stroke is removed from the artery of the brain.
-This procedure is performed by highly specialized physicians and can be safely performed only on patients who meet certain criteria.
-A thrombectomy allows for reestablishment of blood flow to brain tissue in order to minimize the damage of the stroke.
+Mechanical thrombectomy for acute ischemic stroke is a minimally invasive procedure in which the clot responsible for the stroke is removed from the artery in the brain.
+This procedure is performed by highly specialized physicians and be safely performed only on patients who meet certain criteria.
+A thrombectomy allows for reestablishment of blood flow for brain tissue in order to minimize the damage of the stroke.

 FAQs